newville/pyshortcuts/README.md

 ~> pyshortcut --wxgui
 ```

-Of course you might want to create a desktop shortcut for this script, and
+That may be the sort of script that you might want to be able to launch by clicking
-we have just the tool to do that.
-This script (`gui_bootstrap.py` in
+on a desktop shortcut.
+We have just the tool to do that!
+This script (which is
-the `examples` folder) will create a shortcut for the pyshortcut GUI:
+included as `gui_bootstrap.py` in the `examples` folder) will create a dekstop
+shortcut that launches the pyshortcut GUI:

 ```python
 #!/usr/bin/env python